-Welcome to the first Vertical Kilometer® World Circuit!
+Welcome to the Vertical Kilometer® World Circuit!

-The rapidly expanding appeal of climbing 1,000 metres sky-high has prompted the creation of this circuit to showcase some of the best races across the world – for starters, sixteen races in eight countries.
+The rapidly expanding appeal of climbing 1,000 metres sky-high has prompted the creation of this circuit to showcase some of the best races across the world – for starters, eight races in eight countries.

 Conceived by the skyrunning founders in 1994 when the first event took place in Cervinia, Italy, the challenge of racing uphill has spread to thousands of participants in more than 120 races worldwide.
 The sport is governed by the International Skyrunning Federation and defined as: “Races with 1,000m vertical climb over variable terrain with a substantial incline, not exceeding five kilometres in length.
 A double or triple Vertical Kilometer® is also recognised.”